MSU-Libraries/catalog/docs/CICD.md

 ### Deploy
 **branches**: `main`, `devel-`*, and `review-`*
-* Deploys the `catalog`, `solr`, and `mariadb` stacks.
-If this is a devel or review environment, it will import a single marc file into the vunfind instance as test data
+* Deploys the `catalog`, `solr`, `swarm-cron`, and `mariadb` stacks.
+If this is a devel or review environment, it will import a single marc file into the vufind instance as test data

 ### Cleanup
 **branches**: `devel-`* and `review-`*